carbonfirst/CO2Scrap/README.md

 ## Usage

-Visit https://co2signal.com and sign up to acquire their API keys.
-We suggest acquiring a couple of keys in order to avoid request limiting errors (currently set at 30 requests per-hour).
+Visit https://co2signal.com, and sign up to acquire an API key.

-Then, edit the file ```tokens.json``` with the email address and API-key you have received.
+Then, edit file ```tokens.json```, and include with the email address and API-key you have received.
+E.g.:

+[
+        {
+                "user": "username@email.com",
+                "token": "Include-Your-Own-Token"
+        }
+]

+The script will automatically read ```tokens.json``` to authenticate you with co2signal.com.
+Multiple tokens can be included in ```tokens.json```.

 * To see all available options:
    ```